toiletpapar/infrastructure/docs/baremetal/flatcar.md

 * Boot the image via BIOS compatibility mode (not UEFI)
   - https://www.asus.com/us/support/FAQ/1013017/#A1 for ASUS Laptop

+At this point, you should be in Flatcar Linux and should be able to run commands

 ### Create the config
 You need to create a Butane config that will
 * configure the networks used by systemd-networkd (including wpa_supplicant) - https://www.flatcar.org/docs/latest/setup/customization/network-config-with-networkd/